Representing Executives in Employment Law Matters Minneapolis, Minnesota

 Schaefer Halleen has unparalleled experience in all of these areas, knows the “state of the art” and other generally accepted language for these items, and can thus negotiate very effectively for our clients in the contract formation period.
 Clarity at the outset of these relationships protects executives and managers, and reduces the risk that difficult disputes will arise during the employment relationship.

 Furthermore, there may come a time during the contract term where our clients want to have an “exit strategy” for making a transition to their next professional opportunity, while maximizing the benefits to which they may be entitled under the contract terms and given events at work which have led them to seek a separation and not “burning bridges” when making this anticipated change.
-Schaefer Halleen attorneys can analyze complex facts and contract terms and shape just such a strategy for our clients.
+Schaefer Halleen employment law attorneys in Minneapolis can analyze complex facts and contract terms and shape just such a strategy for our clients.
 Moreover, our reputation with large employers and the defense bar often leads to prompt and productive settlement discussions in these difficult situations.

 Federal and State Laws Affecting Executives

-There are numerous federal and state laws which have an exclusive or significant impact on executives, including Sarbanes Oxley, IRS regulation 409, and whistleblower laws at the federal and state levels often have a direct impact on executive employment.
+There are numerous federal and state laws that have an exclusive or significant impact on executives, including Sarbanes Oxley, IRS regulation 409, and whistleblower laws at the federal and state levels often have a direct impact on executive employment.
 Non-Compete and non-solicitation obligations are also often present, and we know the current state of the law in enforcing these obligations, and when facts create issues for enforcement, which can be productively deployed in negotiations.
-Finally, discrimination laws and protections apply with equal force to executive employment relationships, and can have a significant impact when raised, given the sensitivity of these positions.
+Finally, discrimination laws and protections apply with equal force to executive employment relationships and can have a significant impact when raised, given the sensitivity of these positions.
 Familiarity with these laws is critical when disputes arise, or in avoiding these disputes developing into litigation and securing maximum benefits for our clients.

 Stock Options and Related Benefits